train-it-eu/irrlicht-example/README.md

 2. Wait a moment for the container to initialize.

 3. After opening the project in the container the VSCode will ask which toolchain to use for CMake.
+Please do not make any choice yet.

+4. Press `Ctrl + P`, select "CMake: Edit User-Local CMake Kits", and add "toolchainFile" as follows to GCC
+  configurations:

+    ```json
+      {
+        "name": "GCC 10.2.0",
+        "toolchainFile": "/root/cmake/toolchains/warnings_gcc.cmake",
+        "compilers": {
+          "C": "/bin/gcc-10",
+          "CXX": "/bin/g++-10"
+        }
+      },
+    ```

+    Provide the similar for Clang if needed using `warnings_clang.cmake`.

-Please select the latest gcc.
+5. Select the latest GCC toolchain.

-4. The project will fail to compile because of unmet [Conan package manager](https://conan.io) dependencies.
+6. The project will fail to compile because of unmet [Conan package manager](https://conan.io) dependencies.
     Switch to `TERMINAL` tab in VSCode (click `+` to open a new bash shell if needed).
 In the new shell please type the following:
     - `cd build/<your_cmake_toolchain>`
     - `conan install ../..`

-5. Build the project.
+7. Build the project.

-6. Run the example app (choose "Software Renderer" in case of a Docker container usage).
+8. Run the example app (choose "Software Renderer" in case of a Docker container usage).